-- 2. Summary of Significant Accounting Policies (Continued) - 2.1 Basis of Preparation (Continued)
+2. Summary of Significant Accounting Policies (Continued) Accounting for Leases (Continued) X) Leases Under Which the Group is the Lessee (Continued)

 The right-of-use asset is initially measured at cost comprising the initial measurement of the lease liability, any lease payments made on or before the commencement date, any initial direct costs incurred, and an estimate of the costs of restoring the underlying asset to the condition required under the terms of the lease.